g-now-zero/server-projects/Win2019ServADDS/README.md

 ## Conclusion

-This project provides a step-by-step guide to creating a domain controller virtual machine and installing Server 2019 on it, as well as setting up RAS/NAT, DHCP, and running a PowerShell script to create multiple users in Active Directory.
-By completing these steps, you can create a fully functional Windows network for testing and development purposes.
+This project provides shows the creation of a domain controller virtual machine and the installation of Server 2019 on it, as well as setting up RAS/NAT, DHCP, and running a PowerShell script to create multiple users in Active Directory.

 This project stands as a steppingstone in my interest in learning more about server administration and management, familiarity with Github, as well as anyone who wants to develop their own server projects.
 The steps outlined in this project can be customized to fit your specific needs and can be used as a starting point for your own server projects.